Do You Know Which Of The Following Is Not A Characteristic Of Effective Counseling?

 - Uses Proven Methods (Yes)

-Trained and experienced counselor use proven methods that are backed by science.
+Trained and experienced counselors use proven methods that are backed by science.
 Your counselor should be able to adequately answer any questions that you have about your treatment and concerns that you may have.

 For example, Cognitive Behavioral Therapy (CBT) is a common form of therapy used to treat a wide range of issues from anxiety and depression to addiction and relationship problems.
 CBT is a short-term therapy that's goal focused and aims to help the patient change problematic thoughts and behaviors.
 When you're receiving CBT, you know you're getting a treatment that's been studied and is effective.
-You should also have at least a vague idea of what to expect.
+You should also have at least an idea of what to expect.